BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/teamLab1.md

 Note that all Web checks are scored through the router.

 WWW will be regarded as functioning if a request can be made to your router and return the webpage with a `200` status code from your web server.
+The website files are located in  `/var/lib/etechacademy`.

 ### WWW Content